bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: apply(self, *relations, lang=None)

-      Apply a language to be used in the queryset and some of its relations.
+      Apply a language to be used on the queryset and some of its relations.

+      Causes the queryset and its specified relations to work with the translated values in a language. e.g. filtering, getting, etc.

-      :param lang: The language to be used in the queryset.
+      :param lang: The language to be used on the queryset.
           ``None`` means use the :term:`active language` code.
       :type lang: str or None
-      :param relations: The relations of the queryset to use the language in.
+      :param relations: The relations of the queryset to use the language on.
       :type relations: list(str)
       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To apply a language to be used in the queryset and some of its relations:
+      To apply a language to be used on the queryset and some of its relations:

       .. testsetup:: apply